Semolina Cake- Harissa/Basbousa may look like a simple cake but its unique flavor and texture will make it your new favorite!

 - Coat a 9x12 glass casserole baking dish with tahini and set aside

-- In a medium bowl, mix sugar, yogurt, oil and vanilla together.
+In a medium bowl, mix sugar, yogurt, oil or butter together.

 Add baking powder and baking soda until well combined.